Probiotics For Chickens: Keeps Your Flock's Gut Healthy

 Do chickens really need probiotics?

 Not really, if they are in a perfect situation (diet and environment).
 However, most backyard flocks face many stresses: changes in weather, transport (chicks shipped), antibiotics, poor feed storage, etc. which impact gut flora.
 Purchasing probiotics is an easy insurance policy for gut flora.
 Probiotics provide balanced digestion and immunity.
-Probiotics primarily serve chicks and layers and generally do more good than harm.
+Probiotics primarily serve chicks and layers and generally do more benefit than harm.

 Can baby chicks eat yogurt or other dairy?